 (5) School districts are encouraged to work with local emergency management agencies and other emergency responders to conduct one tabletop exercise, one functional exercise, and two full-scale exercises within a four-year period.

 (6) Schools shall conduct no less than one safety-related drill each month that school is in session.
-Schools shall complete no less than one drill using the school mapping information system, one drill for lockdowns, one drill for shelter-in-place, and six drills for fire evacuation in accordance with the state fire code.
+Schools shall complete no less than one drill using the school mapping information system, three drills for lockdowns, one drill for shelter-in-place, three drills for fire evacuation in accordance with the state fire code, and one other safety-related drill to be determined by the school.
 Schools should consider drills for earthquakes, tsunamis, or other high-risk local events.
 Schools shall document the date and time of such drills.
 This subsection is intended to satisfy all federal requirements for comprehensive school emergency drills and evacuations.

 (7) Educational service districts are encouraged to apply for federal emergency response and crisis management grants with the assistance of the superintendent of public instruction and the Washington emergency management division of the state military department.